lockss/lockss-rtd-portal/docs/migration/running.rst

 4. Start the migration by clicking the :guilabel:`Start Migration` button at the bottom of the form.
 (If you are doing a :ref:`Dry Run Migration`, the button is labeled :guilabel:`Start Dry Run Migration` instead.)

+   .. admonition:: Operational considerations during migration

+      *  Information about the status of the migration in progress will scroll in the pane below the :guilabel:`Start Migration` button.
+After any database copies, the first line of information, which begins with :guilabel:`Status:`, will say either :guilabel:`Copying` or :guilabel:`Copying and verifying`, as well as a count of AUs that have been processed.
+Once this copying status and process count appear, adding AUs, deleting AUs, and using the subscription manager may be done in the manner described in the :ref:`Delegated AU handling during migration` section of :numref:`Chapter %s <Introduction to the Migration>` (:ref:`Introduction to the Migration`).

+      *  If either LOCKSS 1.x or 2.x restarts while the migration is in progress, the migration will no longer appear active.
+Once LOCKSS 1.x and 2.x are back up, re-select the AUs (either with :guilabel:`Select Plugin` or :guilabel:`Choose File`), then click :guilabel:`Start Migration` (or :guilabel:`Start Dry Run Migration`) again to resume the interrupted migration.

    .. tip::

       .. dropdown:: The migration takes time